jatolentino/SVG-PDF-string/README.md

 </p>

 ## Specifications:
-The pdf file is a predefined template whose letters are not images
+The pdf file is a predefined template which letters are not images

 ## Consideration to add the SVG file as a string
 ### 1. Font type and size